 F-1 visa holders can apply for post-completion OPT during a window of 90 days before they graduate up to 60 days after graduation.
 If the students wait until 60 days have elapsed after graduation, they will not be eligible for OPT and will need to return to their home countries before they will be allowed to reenter the U.S.

-Applying for post-completion OPT follows the same process as applying for precompletion OPT.
+Applying for post-completion OPT follows the same process as applying for pre-completion OPT.
 The F-1 students must secure recommendations for post-completion OPT from the DSO at their schools.
-Once their SEVIS records have been updated and their I-20 forms endorsed, they will then need to submit the Form I-765 to the USCIS and the filing fee.
+Once their SEVIS records have been updated and their I-20 forms have been endorsed, they will then need to submit the Form I-765 and the filing fee to the USCIS.
 They cannot begin working in their post-completion OPT employment until they receive their employment authorization documents.

 STEM OPT extension

 Students who earn degrees in STEM fields that appear on the Department of Homeland Security's designated list may be eligible to apply for the STEM OPT extension.
 This allows F-1 visa holders who are participating in the 12-month post-completion OPT to apply to extend their temporary employment authorizations for up to 24 additional months.